RNA-seq Bioinformatics

 Combining contigs into clones

 Use scRepertoire’s combineTCR function to create an object with all samples’ TCR data.
-Additional filtering parameters are set to FALSE. removeNA will remove any chain with NA values, removeMulti will remove barcodes with greater than 2 chains, and filterMulti will allow for the selection of the 2 corresponding chains with the highest expression for a single barcode.
+Note the additional filtering parameters: removeNA will remove any chain with NA values, removeMulti will remove barcodes with greater than 2 chains, and filterMulti will allow for the selection of the 2 corresponding chains with the highest expression for a single barcode.

 combined.TCR <- combineTCR(TCR.contigs,